CSAILVision/semantic-segmentation-pytorch/README.md

 https://docs.google.com/spreadsheets/d/1se8YEtb2detS7OuPE86fXGyD269pMycAWe2mtKUj2W8/edit?usp=sharing

 ## Updates
+- Cityscapes and custom datasets are now supported.
 - HRNet model is now supported.
 - We use configuration files to store most options which were in argument parser.
 The definitions of options are detailed in ```config/defaults.py```.
 - We conform to Pytorch practice in data preprocessing (RGB [0, 1], substract mean, divide std).